How are billionaire and corporate power intensifying global inequality?

 Corporations and billionaires are increasing their wealth at astounding rates while the rest of us are suffering the consequences of their greed.

 This week marks the World Economic Forum in Davos, Switzerland—an annual gathering where politicians, billionaires, and business leaders come together to supposedly “improve the state of the world.”
 However, the big players in Davos are often the very same people driving inequality, looking after their own interests rather than the public good.
-If they actually seek to better the world, they must start by taking a hard look at unchecked corporate power and take steps to rein in corporate greed.
+If they actually seek to better the world, they must start by taking a hard look at unchecked billionaire and corporate power and take steps to rein in wealth and income inequality.

-6 ways corporate power is making inequality worse
+6 way billionaire and corporate power is making inequality worse

 2. Corporate power increases racial and gender inequality